AminBhst/brisk/README.md

 The key features of the engine include:
 - **Dynamic Connection Spawn:** Downloads begin with a single connection, with more connections dynamically added on the fly.
-- **Dynamic Connection Reuse:** Completed connections are reassigned to assist other active connections, maintaining the maximum number of concurrent connections to maintaining the highest possible download speed.
+- **Dynamic Connection Reuse:** Completed connections are reassigned to assist other active connections, maintaining the maximum number of concurrent connections to maintain the highest possible download speed.
 - **Automatic connection reset:** Hanging connections will be reset automatically.

 ## :globe_with_meridians: Browser Integration